Sex robots: An answer for aging, lonely Americans in the age of AI?

 Society is fine with robots being marketed to younger men, she said, “But the idea of manufacturing and designing robots for older people — especially older women with disabilities, for example — is a demographic we really haven’t marketed to.”

-Jenker called the paper a “bid” to the sex-robot industry to tap into what she considers a new and growing market — an aging society that is living longer than ever before, but with chronic disease and disabilities that impair sexual functioning.
+Jecker called the paper a “bid” to the sex-robot industry to tap into what she considers a new and growing market — an aging society that is living longer than ever before, but with chronic disease and disabilities that impair sexual functioning.

 “Really,” she said, “There are opportunities that have been unexplored.”